alphagov/government-frontend/README.md

 bundle exec rake
 ```

-If you want to see the page that is being tested in our integration tests, you can call `save_and_open_page` to see what's rendered.

 ### Components

 Pages are rendered using components.
 Components can be specific to government-frontend or shared between applications.